This article has links to products and services we love, which we may make commission from.

 Yes, surfing in Scotland.
 Thurso East is located at the mouth of the Thurso River and has hosted surf competitions.

-Move over Gold Coast * waves *, the east coast is in town.
-Naturally, we don’t get the sun like Australia so dress accordingly (suits not shorts).
+Move over Gold Coast * waves *; the east coast is in town.

 For more on what to pack – read our NC500 packing list.

-The site facilities are basic but the shower water is hot.
+The site facilities are basic, but the shower water is hot.

 You can see Orkney from the campsite!